hannahchan/Scaffold.Service/Scaffold/Docs/CodeAnalysis.md

 # Code Analysis

 The [.NET Compiler Platform (_Roslyn_)](https://github.com/dotnet/roslyn) can analyze your code for issues as you type using built-in or third-party analyzers.
 These analyzers are often called [_Roslyn Analyzers_](https://docs.microsoft.com/visualstudio/code-quality/roslyn-analyzers-overview) and are primarily used to help you write more maintainable code.
 Roslyn Analyzers can be configured by using either an [_EditorConfig_](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/code-style-rule-options) file or a [_rule set_](https://docs.microsoft.com/visualstudio/code-quality/using-rule-sets-to-group-code-analysis-rules) file.
-Scaffold currently uses a rule set file.

 In Scaffold, Roslyn Analyzers and the rule set file are configured globally for all projects by using a [_Directory.Build.props_](../Directory.Build.props) file.